Depop vs Poshmark 2026: Fees, Buyers, and What Sells Where

 • Contemporary and premium brands: Lululemon, Free People, Anthropologie, Madewell, J.Crew.
 The Poshmark buyer searches by brand.

 • Luxury and designer: Coach, Tory Burch, Kate Spade, and up.
-Poshmark's authentication service builds buyer confidence for expensive items.
+Poshmark's authentication service builds buyer confidence.

 • NWT (New With Tags): Poshmark buyers heavily filter for new items.
 NWT commands a premium here that it doesn't on Depop.